Getting Started

 Data Transfer

 Users may have a need to move data between a local system and the Campus Cluster.
 On Windows systems, several SSH-based clients provide functionality for file transfer (scp/sftp).
-The list of SSH clients in the user guide indicates which clients support file transfer and remote login functionality.
+The list of SSH Clients clients in the user guide indicates which clients support file transfer and remote login functionality.

 scp/sftp clients are also available in two formats: GUI and CLI.

-GUI Data Transfer Examples
+GUI Data Transfer Example

 Generally, GUI-based scp/sftp clients implement a drag and drop interface (recommended for beginner users).